Nonquantum Information Gain from Higher-order Correlation Functions: introduction

 The paper is organized as follows.
 In Sec.~\ref{sec.Not,Rev}, we provide the notation used throughout this work and give a brief summary of the major results of~\cite{g2paper}.
-Followed by that, we give the generalized proof that having $g^{(k)}(0)$ lower than a specific minimum guarantees a non-zero projection on the subspacewith less than $k$ photons in sec.~\ref{sec.proof}.
-In Sec.~\ref{sec.amplitudes} we give lower bounds for both the absolute projection onto less than $k$-photons, as well as the relative projection between 1 and $k-1$ photons relative to $k$ or more photons.
-Each of these results is a generalization of the previous special analysis for $k=2$ and will have the corresponding tight bounds.
-Then in sec.~\ref{sec.large-k} we compute an analytical large-$k$ approximation, which proves to be viable also for low $k$ cases.
-All these results will be applied to known states in sec.~\ref{sec.applications}.
-Sec.~\ref{sec.meas} is dedicated to a measurement scheme for $\tilde g^{(k)}(0)$.
-Finally, we give conclusions in sec.~\ref{sec.concl}.
+Followed by that, we give the generalized proof that having $g^{(k)}(0)$ lower than a specific minimum guarantees a non-zero projection onto the sub-$k$ space in Sec.~\ref{sec.proof}.
+In Sec.~\ref{sec.amplitudes} we give lower bounds for both the absolute projection onto the sub-$k$ space, as well as the projection of the sub space spanned by Fock states from 1 to $k-1$ photons (the sub-$\tilde k$ space) relative to the sub space from $k$ to infinity (the super-$k$ space).
+Each of these results is a generalization of the previous special analysis for $k=2$, meaning there are explicite states, for which the bounds are reached.
+Then in Sec.~\ref{sec.large-k} we compute an analytical large-$k$ approximation of the bounds.
+All these results will be applied to known states in Sec.~\ref{sec.applications}.
+Sec.~\ref{sec.meas} is dedicated to a measurement scheme for the effective $k$th-order correlation function.
+Finally, we give conclusions in Sec.~\ref{sec.concl}.